Alien Shooter: Vengeance: Alien Shooter 2: Conscription

 A stand-alone add-on was released in 2010, titled Alien Shooter 2: Conscription.
 It features a new campaign, a few new weapons, and new types of monsters.
 The story is a prequel to the original game, telling the story of a new recruit of the M.A.G.M.A. corporation, who is stationed on one of the military bases.
 Suddenly, the base is attacked and the player is forced to fight for his life.
 Later, he is assigned by General John to assist Officer Donaldson and his squad in the protection of a secret bunker.
 The mission is a failure, all the squad is killed by aliens, and the player heads to the evacuation site, where he is ambushed by his own troops.
 Surviving the ambush, he heads to the bunker in order to find out what dark secrets are hiding.
 After discovering the bunker is full of alien eggs, the player, allying himself with Corporal Jane who was also betrayed, destroys the facility and travels to another base using a teleporter device.
 The player and Jane get separated and the player learns these aliens were being used to fight the invasion.
 Even though Jane is killed by General John, the player succeeds in defeating both hordes of escaped aliens and General John's personal army.
 The player confronts General John, who is piloting a giant mech-suit and kills him, and then blows up the bases' reactors.
 The game ends with the aliens escaping the base, leading up to the events of Alien Shooter: Vengeance.

 Reception

-GameSpot gave it a rating of 7.5 out of 10, concluding that "Retro shooters don't get any bloodier or more intense than this."
-William Usher of Gaming Blend calls it "an adrenaline-pumping experience that has non-stop thrills and top-notch action," giving it a 4.5 out of 5.
-Dominic Dansin of Game Industry News notes that with this game, "you know what you are going to get" and while it will likely not win any awards, it is still "a lot of fun."
+The PC version received "average" reviews according to the review aggregation website Metacritic.